 Sophomore Soleil Smith also agrees that summer reading is very beneficial, she says, “I feel like you don’t tend to read unless we are forced to.”
 Smith also says, “I feel like it helps you not lose any skills that you learned throughout the last year, like reading skills, and I feel like you can use them beneficially!”

-Students are off from school for about two months.
-Most students are not doing activities that will prevent the summer slump which is not being able to recall skills or information that a student learned in the classroom.
+Students are off from school for about two months in the summer.
+Most students are not doing activities that will prevent the summer slump.
+The summer slump is when students are not able to recall skills or information that they have learned in the classroom because of so much time off from school in the summer.
 Grammar and reading comprehension should only be further strengthened.
 The summer reading assignment is enriched with materials that will either be reviewed or new elements that the student will be exposed to.
 According to Yale Poorvu Center for Teaching and Learning, it says, “Research in educational psychology demonstrates that students’ prior knowledge can directly impact their learning in class.
-For example, learners who have more extensive K-12 academic preparation tend to have greater academic success in college (Kurlaender and Howell, 2012).”
+For example, learners who have more extensive K-12 academic preparation tend to have greater academic success in college.”
 To be successful in the classroom, students need to keep practicing and build on top of skills that they have learned, use those said skills, and connect them to new information.

 Overall, the success of the student’s future depends on the already built skills that they already have and learning to use those prior skills to help navigate more complex concepts.